tanteckfang/tp/docs/DeveloperGuide.md

     * Step 2: The user enters the priorities of these tags in order, giving rise to the `sort tags 123` command.
     * Step 3: The command is parsed, and a priority is attached to each tag.
     * Step 4: The students in NUSCoursemates are arranged by their highest priority tags according to the tag priorities given by the user.

+### C.8 Improving error messages
+Currently, the error messages returned for commands such as `add` and `edit` are not comprehensive enough.
+When users enter multiple invalid fields for these long commands, the error message returned suggests one incorrect field among the many multiple invalid fields that may be present.
+* Proposed Enhancement:
+Instead of displaying an error message that shows the first error in the user input, we plan to combine all the errors found in the user input into one single error message.
+Afterwards, this error message will be displayed to the user.
+* Implementation Details:
+  * Step 1: The user input is deconstructed into various fields.
+  * Step 2: The fields are parsed.
+If an error is thrown while parsing the field, the error message will be stored.
+  * Step 3: When there are multiple errors, the respective error messages will be appended into one long error message.
+  * Step 4: An exception is thrown, and this error message (consisting of multiple smaller errors) is displayed to the user.

 --------------------------------------------------------------------------------------------------------------------